 Short answer

 Aeredium is a real, active project with more publicly verifiable evidence than most crypto projects at comparable stages.
 The testnet is running and inspectable at explorer.aeredium.io.
 The first TEE-BFT consensus block was committed on April 16, 2026.
 A benchmark of 1,436,820 TPS with 0% failure rate has been published with full methodology.
 A $5 million institutional investment from Private Markets Capital, LLC (Washington D.C.) was completed on April 7, 2026; in the June 11 AMA, Albert said Aeredium had raised $10 million so far, which should be treated as an AMA claim until formally documented.
-Three filed USPTO patents cover AERKey (63/977,868), AERLink (09857-P0001A), and AEREDIUM Audit (19/400,910).
+Three publicly identified USPTO applications cover AERKey (63/977,868), AERLink (09857-P0001A), and AEREDIUM Audit (19/400,910).
 The legal entity structure is documented: AEREDIUM Foundation Ltd (Cayman Islands) for protocol governance, AEREDIUM Digital Ltd (British Virgin Islands) for commercial operations, with Jones Day as long-running legal counsel on tokenomics, securities posture, and jurisdictional structuring.
-Mainnet/listing is targeted for August to early September 2026 based on official material and later AMA comments.
+The July 9 AMA set an August 1 objective for mainnet while keeping exchange listing later and undated.

-The honest assessment: Aeredium is a credible project with a mainnet/listing target around August to early September 2026.
+The honest assessment: Aeredium is a credible project with an August 1 mainnet objective and no confirmed exchange-listing date.
 No independent security audit from a named firm has been publicly released.
 AERX is not listed on exchanges.
 Those are genuine gaps that matter for anyone making decisions based on production readiness or exchange access.
 But the technical depth, the multi-cloud TEE architecture, the three filed patents, the institutional investment, the legal structure, and the operational milestones all point to a real team building real infrastructure.

 What publicly checks out